What is an Algorithm? Definition, Types, Complexity, Examples

-Since the algorithm is language independent we write the steps to demonstrate the logic behind the solution to be used for solving the problem.
+Since the algorithm is language-independent, we write the steps to demonstrate the logic behind the solution to be used for solving a problem.
 But before writing an algorithm, keep the following points in mind:

 - The algorithm should be clear and unambiguous.

 - There should be 0 or more well-defined inputs in an algorithm.

 - An algorithm must produce one or more well-defined outputs that are equivalent to the desired output.
 After a specific number of steps, algorithms must ground to a halt.